matthijsgroen/point-n-click/ARCHITECTURE.md

 1. Easy writing of game content
 2. Able to start out as text adventure, and make it grow to a graphical adventure
 3. Build as you run it, for easy testing
+4. Multilingual
-4. Deploy as a PWA for local installation and offline play
+5. Deploy as a PWA for local installation and offline play

 ## Easy writing of game content